Current Residents

 If you are locked out of your room, expect to encounter some inconvenience.
 Temporary keys are available at the Information Desk.
 You must present your U Card to check out a temporary key.
 If you do not have a U Card with you, you must wait until a staff member can be contacted to let you into your room.
 You will be asked for a photo ID at that time.

-All residence halls/apartment complexes have designated trash disposal areas for you to dispose of your trash.
-Items must be placed in this area, and you should consult a CA if you have items that are too large for the assigned location.
+All residence halls/apartment complexes have designated areas for you to dispose of your trash.
+Items must be placed in this area.
+Consult a CA if you have items that are too large for the assigned location.

 Housing & Residential Life does not provide storage space for student belongings.
 You may not contract with an outside portable storage company if they do not have authorized access to University property.